kubek2k/articles/9_reasons_terraform_is_a_pain.md

 While being so long- and, supposedly, well-thought, Terraform received a lot of criticism in the community, casting a doubt of the sense of the whole idea.

-In this article, I will enumerate issues we are dealing with in the project I am part of - Omni Next.
-The case is quite specific - we deliver a platform of services floating in the Heroku and AWS sauce.
-What makes it even more complicated, is the fact, that our whole stack is scaled vertically as 4 separate clones.
+Together with my team we decided, that we need something to deal with infrastructure complexity we have.
+Being a platform based on Heroku and AWS, scaled horizontally to four clones Terraform seemed like a perfect solution for us.
+Advanced and feature-full Terraform is, it doesn't come free - there is a couple of issues that you should be aware of.
+I will enumerate the ones that hurted us the most, and show you our means to deal with them.
+In the end I will try to convince You that, even with those challenges, there is a lot of room for Terraform in the tooling space.

 # The pains

 ## 1. The evil state

-One of the main reasons people complain about, when it comes to Terraform, is the fact that it's stateful, and the implications it brings.
-There are two downsides:
+First thing you will complain about, when it comes to Terraform, is the fact that it's stateful, and the implications it brings.
+I personally consider two issues that it brings:

 - the state has to be in-sync with the infrastructure all the time - that also means that you have to go all-in when it comes to provisioning - i.e. no stack modifications can be made outside of the provisioning tool

 - you have to keep the state somewhere - and this has to be a secure location as state has to carry secrets

-But there was a reason why the state was introduced into Terraform.
-It was introduced to maintain the mapping between the resources represented in your definition files and the actual resources created within cloud providers.
+But there is a reason why the state was introduced into Terraform.
+It's there to maintain the mapping between the resources represented in your definition files and the actual resources created within cloud providers.
 Having that, Terraform can give you a couple of advantages: